 Unlike the new toll lanes on I-77, the new toll roads in South Charlotte will not offer drivers an option – all drivers must pay – even if they turn on the road by mistake.
 The average cost to drivers will be $7.04/mile and will be charged through a new automated camera system.
 The city signed a contract with Spanish road construction company Cymtra to build and manage the tolls after receiving a sizable kick-back.

-Please note that this article was written for April Fools Day, the city is not actually building toll roads in South Charlotte (other than possibly on 485 and Independence).
+Please note that this article was written for April Fools Day, the city is not actually building toll roads in South Charlotte (other than the planned toll lanes on 485 and Independence).
 The company “Cymtra” does not exist…although it does kinda sounds like another Charlotte-area toll building company…hmmm.